Singapore well-positioned to meet global demand for semiconductors: DPM Heng

 3D NAND is a type of flash memory where memory cells are stacked in multiple layers to achieve higher densities at a lower cost per bit.
 The technology is used in solid-state drives for products such as smartphones, laptops and servers.

-Micron's new facility at North Coast Drive in Woodlands will add about 500 jobs in Singapore, on top of the approximately 8,000 employees the company has.
+Micron's new facility at North Coast Drive in Woodlands will add about 500 jobs in Singapore, on top of the approximately 8,000 employees the company has here.

 Mr Heng said the US chipmaker's multi-billion dollar investment in Singapore is an example of the continued confidence that global investors have in Singapore's long-term fundamentals.